 Subjects covered include:

-- numeracy (maths goals and investigations)
+- mathematics (math goals and investigations)

 - inquiry (topical research and critical thinking)

-- arts (creative interests and hobbies)
+- fine arts (creative interests and hobbies)

 - helping hands (respecting others and the wider community).